themaxbang/shuffle/README.md

-# shuffle
+# Shuffle
-Сase for the SuperMini NRF52840 controller
+Сase for the SuperMini NRF52840 controller designed to be used as a ZMK dongle.

+Work in progress